dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 ...yaml --patience=100
 ```

-And ours stopped at 154 epochs training for 18 minutes.
+And ours stopped at 154 epochs training for 18 minutes (7 seconds per epoch).

 To ensure you have as accurate data as you can get, but avoid having to train for hours.